pts/pts-svr3as-linux/README.md

 * The entire tables (*symtab* and *hashtab*) are preallocated, it's not many smaller dynamic allocations anymore.
 * It has version info *SunOS 4.0/RoadRunner BETA1 -- 12/15/87*.
+* The build process: the source code of the SVR3 assembler has been used as a base, changed (see some of the changes above), compiled with a different C compiler, linked statically against SunOS 4.0 libm (based on 4.3BSD, not SVR3), linked dynamically against SunOS 4.0 libc (based on 4.3BSD, not SVR3).
+* Oddly enough, SunOS 4.01 (and 4.3BSD) libc *stdio.h* defines *P_tmpdir* to
+  `"/usr/tmp"`, but the assembler uses `"/tmp"`.
 * Some more changes.

 ## Why is the SVR3 assembler significant?